Join us! Help promote & protect our Heritage

 Posted in Arts And Crafts, HG Wells locations, High St & Market Sq

-Tagged Arts And Crafts, Heritage Buildings, HG Wells, High Street, LBB-Bromley-North-Trail, Market Square
+Tagged Arts And Crafts Movement, Heritage Buildings, HG Wells, High Street, LBB-Bromley-North-Trail, Market Square

 Comments Off on High Street No. 160, Victoria Chambers, now Primark’s Annex – Heritage Building Profile